Applied AI

 Agentic workflow patterns

-• Predictive signal fusion and interpretation: multiple data streams (sensor telemetry, maintenance history, environmental data) are fused to estimate remaining useful life and failure likelihood for critical components.
+• Predictive signal fusion and interpretation: multiple data streams including sensor telemetry, maintenance history, and environmental data are fused to estimate remaining useful life and failure likelihood.
 Agents reason over probabilistic forecasts and uncertainty bounds to determine ordering and scheduling actions.

 • Autonomous procurement orchestration: agents translate maintenance needs into procurement requests using policy-aware rules, supplier catalogs, and lead-time constraints.
 They negotiate with suppliers when possible, or escalate to human approvers for discretionary decisions.